apihlaja/node-irsdk/README.md

 * `function (sessionInfo) { }`

-Emitted always when new SessionInfo is changed. `sessionInfo` has two properties: timestamp and data.
+Emitted always when new SessionInfo is changed.
-See example of `data` object here: [sessioninfo.json](sample-data/sessioninfo.json).
+See example of `sessionInfo` object here: [sessioninfo.json](sample-data/sessioninfo.json).